 Preschool screenings for children ages three to five years old are conducted throughout the school year.
-During the school year, please call Aracelli Rivera at 630-516-7540 to begin the screening process.
-If you need assistance during the summer months, please email the Early Childhood Principal, Ms. Kelly Nettleton, at [email protected]
+During the school year, please fill out the screening form to begin the screening process.

 District 45 utilizes The Creative Curriculum for Preschool (5th Edition) in our Early Childhood program.
 This curriculum focuses on the following areas of child development: physical, cognitive, social/emotional, and language.
 Guidelines and standards have been developed indicating the content children should be exposed to by certain age levels.

 Literacy – vocabulary and language, phonological awareness, letters, words, print, comprehension, books, and other texts

 Mathematics – numbers, patterns and relationships, geometry and spatial awareness, measurement, and data collection, organization, and representation

 Science – the physical properties of objects, living things, and the earth and the environment

 Social Studies – how people live, work, get along with others, shape, and are shaped by their surroundings